by Scott Swain

 These labels do not serve us.
 Even for the "extreme" situations.
 They promote separation instead of understanding and connection.
 I'm working on shifting internal and external dialogue to instead ask, "What is this person's unmet need?"
 Do you see how it could be to a person's advantage if their first reaction to "strange" or distasteful behavior is to be curious instead of judgemental?

 Example of an extreme: "But what about a murderer?"

 If we choose to label the person "wrong" or "bad" and give up on them, hope is zero.
 If, however, we look deeper to the needs that inform their actions, we might discover their needs to be for power** and connection; then we have a chance of helping a person find ways to get those needs met that don't destructively impact other people's lives.
 And we may even learn how to better predict and prevent future destructive behavior from other would-be "killers."

-I mentioned an "extreme" circumstance (murder) because that is what many people will bring up when you talk about letting go of labels and moral judgement.
-Primarily, it is the every day circumstances where we can all practice this kind of compassionate authenticity and increase our personal power and responsibility.
+I mentioned an "extreme" circumstance (murder) because that is what many people will bring up when you talk about letting go of something they habitually use labels and moral judgement.
+But how often does any of us encounter murder in our lives?
+Over 99% of the time, it is the every day circumstances where we can all practice this kind of compassionate authenticity and increase our personal power and responsibility.
 More on moral judgement.
 More articles about Nonviolent Communication.

 *In NVC there is no "right" or "wrong".

 **The need to have power is a basic human need.
 It is only the methods used to obtain power and uses of power that can be positive or negative.
 In NVC we distinguish between "power with" and "power over".
 We seek and encourage "power with".